benjamine/wear-it-with/README.md

 ### Wear it with list

 We could run the `similarity query` between the `current product` tags array and the `with` array of the rules, and get the first N rules.
 Then we have a set of N `wear tags` arrays.
-In order to obtain the `wear it with` list for the `current product`, we could run the `similarity query` for each `wear tags` array against the tags arrays of the products in the data base.
+In order to obtain the `wear it with` list for the `current product`, we could run the `similarity query` between each `wear tags` array and the tags arrays of the products in the data base.
 Then we could get the first product of each query result, and fill the `wear it with` list.